-In many cases this therapy allows patient recovery in far less time than conventional methods.
+In many cases, this therapy allows patient recovery in far less time than conventional methods.
 The laser creates an excellent anti-bacterial effect which helps to disinfect the periodontal pockets.

-It is also beneficial for patients who have existing medical problems which require them to be on anti-coagulants such as asprin, clopidogrel (plavix) and other anti-coagulants.
+It is also beneficial for patients who have existing medical problems which require them to be on anti-coagulants such as aspirin, clopidogrel (plavix) and other anti-coagulants.
 The technique produces far less bleeding than traditional surgical procedures and because of this patients do not have to discontinue using these medications prior to surgery.
 The LANAP PerioLase eliminates infected tissue and leaves the healthy tissue relatively untouched.
-Ultrasonic scalers or hand scalers are used to remove calculus deposits that were loosened by the lasers first pass when the pocket is treated.
+Ultrasonic scalers or hand scalers are used to remove calculus deposits that were loosened by the laser’s first pass when the pocket is treated.
 A second pass is then used to kill the bacteria in the periodontal pockets and on the bony tissue.
-Formation of a sticky fibrin clot is also stimulated by the second pass.
-This seals off the pocket allowing bone and other soft tissue an ideal environment for regeneration.
+The formation of a sticky fibrin clot is also stimulated by the second pass.
+This seals off the pocket allowing the bone and other soft tissue an ideal environment for regeneration.